-My name is Alex and I am currently a non-traditional, third-year medical school student in University of Medicine and Dentistry of New Jersey in Stratford, NJ.
-It is actually quite amazing how I got here.
-But before I get ahead of myself, let’s start from the beginning.
+Hi!
+My name is Alex and I am a doctor — a graduate of the University of Medicine and Dentistry of New Jersey.
+I was a non-traditional medical student, and it is actually quite amazing how I got into medical school in the first place.
+But before I get ahead of myself, let’s start from the very beginning.

 Ten years ago, if you told me I was going to be in medical school, I would have looked at you in disbelief.
 In a million years, I would never have thought of going into medical school.
 I wasn’t spectacular in my science classes.
 (It took me the longest time to figure out which one was bigger: an atom or a cell.)